rucker/dotfiles-manager/README.md

 To those ends, I wrote a Python script that will compile these dotfiles from external files.

 Also, I want to easily maintain various other config files (e.g. vimrc) that don't need this compilation.
-For those files, the script will create the appropriate symlinks from ~ to this repo.
+For those files, the script will create the appropriate symlinks from <code>~</code> to this project's location.

 ## Usage
 <code>$ ./dotfiles/dotfiles.py</code>